 I'm going to say insertion to node.
 These guys will be close.
 From insertion to node, insertion to node.

 And we're all fine there.
-Control S. I'm going to go to OSNAP, just OS.
+Control-S. I'm going to go to OSNAP settings, just OS.
 I'm going to go clear all and turn on endpoint and intersection, but I'm going to turn off the OSNAP so it doesn't get in my way.

-And I'm just going to go M leader from here, again vertical, over to let it say 60, pull it up so that it bisects the text, drag it over, keep it straight, escape, delete that guy.
-And now I have to also delete the little arrowhead because before I had a leader line and an arrowhead is a separate entity.
+And I'm just going to go M leader from here, again vertical, over to let it say 60°, pull it up so that it aligns with the text horizontally, drag it over, keep it straight, escape, delete that guy.
+And now I have to also delete the little arrowhead because before I had a leader line and an arrowhead as separate entities.
 I see where it's pointing.

 I'm going to erase this, erase this, M leader.
-I'm just going to say nearest, so I touch on the item, go up, let it say 90, over, let it say 60, go over to the text just a little bit horizontal, escape if need be.
+I'm just going to say NEA, so I touch on the item, go up, let it say 90, over, let it say 60°, go over to the text just a little bit horizontal, escape if need be.
 I can go stretch crossing just up a little bit.

-I can go to here, go to here, erase that, M leader nearest to here, again let it read 60, so I'm looking for it to say 60, come down so it's perfect, pick escape, I have the flashing at the back, erase that, erase window, this guy too, M leader nearest to here, up and over, pulling it down, letting it say 60, bisect the text, go over to there, escape, erase this guy beside stucco, erase that, M leader nearest to here, up and over, bisect the text, confirm 60, over, escape, erase window, erase this, M leader nearest to here, up and over, bisect the text, let the line read 60, pick and go over, escape, it's looking good, I'm going to draw a line from here to here, straight down, I'm going to go back into OSNAP, clear all, I'm going to say end and perpendicular, and be careful when you're using perpendicular, go okay, so stretch crossing from the end of here, perp, stretch crossing, I did press F3 to turn my running OSNAP on, stretch crossing, be careful that you don't get the base point of the text from the end perpendicular, and now I can erase that, zoom extents, save the file, and I have one more thing to check, I'm going to go list the text, you can see that it says it's a 3 eighths of an inch high, so let's see, if we say 3 eighths of an inch, I'm on my calculator, 3 over 8 times 4 is the value of 1.5, that's good, I'll accept that, and I've saved the file, and we've gotten everything on the proper layers, we have the proper line type scale factor, and we're golden, what I would like to do is to type in purge, I'm just going to say, what do I have in there, tick tick 48, I'm going to purge that, I have these layers that came in with the previously bound block, I want to get those, I can just say purge those, I can also say purge nested items, go to purge, purge this, I didn't really have to say confirm, and I close that, go back, purge, I'm just going to say purge all, I'm going to deselect confirm, purge all, it's all out of there, you see that dimension style is in there, the reason it didn't purge the first time was because that dimension style was inside that embedded xref, so we purged it out, and we've zoomed extents, we've saved the file, and there we are.
+I can go to here, go to here, erase that, M leader NEA to here, again let it read 60°, so I'm looking for it to say 60°, come down so it's perfect, pick escape, I have the flashing at the back, erase that, erase window, this guy too, M leader NEA to here, up and over, pulling it down, letting it say 60°, align with the text horizontally, go over to there, escape, erase this guy beside stucco, erase that, M leader NEA to here, up and over, align with the text horizontally, confirm 60°, over, escape, erase window, erase this, M leader NEA to here, up and over, align with the text horizontally, let the line read 60°, pick and go over, escape, it's looking good, I'm going to draw a line from here to here, straight down, I'm going to go back into OSNAP settings, clear all, I'm going to say endpoint and perpendicular, and be careful when you're using perpendicular, go okay, so stretch crossing from the end of here, perp, stretch crossing, I did press F3 to turn my running OSNAP on, stretch crossing, be careful that you don't get the base point of the text from the end perpendicular, and now I can erase that, Zoom Extents, save the file, and I have one more thing to check, I'm going to go list the text, you can see that it says it's a 3/8" high, so let's see, if we say 3/8", I'm on my calculator, 3 over 8 times 4 is the value of 1.5, that's good, I'll accept that, and I've saved the file, and we've gotten everything on the proper layers, we have the proper line type scale factor, and we're golden, what I would like to do is to type in purge, I'm just going to say, what do I have in there, tick 48, I'm going to purge that, I have these layers that came in with the previously bound block, I want to get those, I can just say purge those, I can also say Purge nested items, go to Purge All, deselect confirm, Purge All, it's all out of there, you see that dimension style is in there, the reason it didn't purge the first time was because that dimension style was inside that embedded xref, so we purged it out, and we've Zoom Extents, we've saved the file, and there we are.
 So enjoy this one, and talk to you soon.